 (5) If the Registrar refuses to give an exemption under subsection (4), the disclosure required by the direction must be made within the period of 5 days after the person receives written notice of that refusal.

+(6A) A person does not have to comply with a direction if the person proves that the giving of the direction is vexatious.

 (6) A board that receives information from a person acting on a direction given to the person by the board must pay to the person the fee, if any, prescribed by the regulations.

+[Section 151 amended by No. 7 of 2016 s.
+44.]

 152. Registration as trustee etc. on death of owner of shares

 (1) A trustee, executor or administrator of the estate of a dead person who was the registered holder of a share in a co-operative may be registered as the holder of the share as trustee, executor or administrator of that estate.